 2. Contribution at the July 10, 2019 panel organized to commemorate the 76th anniversary of the Allied Landing in Licata itself.
 See article and photo.

 3. Organization of a lecture given by a scholar not directly involved in the project with an established expertise on the matter (Spring 2021): The Taste of WWII: International Tensions and Local Solutions for Food Supplies by Lizzie Collingham

-The ongoing work (AY 2019-20 and AY 202-21) entails the creation of a mosaic of excerpts from the materials gathered so far
+The ongoing work (2019-2021) entails the creation of a mosaic of excerpts from the materials gathered so far

 A brilliant early work by Sciascia, the novella is a study of family, regional and international relations with the U.S. that ultimately condemns boastful American largesse – embodied by “The American Aunt” – as much as the boastful austerity imposed by the Fascist regime.

 The first phase of the research project was completed between late-June and early-July 2018 in Sicilian villages that experienced the arrival or passage of the Allies troops in 1943.
 This phase interviewed ten senior residents of Valledolmo, Licata, Gela and Agrigento, who have direct memories of that period, and a local historian (Carmela Zangara) who has published on the subject.
 The interviews have so far revealed very different perspectives and experiences about food consumption and reaction to the arrival of the Allies and their foods, based on the local residents’ different socio-economic backgrounds, political leanings, and geographical locations, somewhat confirming Sciascia’s adage about truth being always the result of many truths.
 The second phase of the project (Winter 2019) embraced other six interviews in Licata and Palermo, focusing on the memories of women and direct and indirect testimonies on the part of an established writer from Palermo, Gaetano Basile and a renowned chef, Pino Cuttaia.